Province of Massachusetts Bay: Provincial politics

 The politics of the province were dominated by three major factions, according to Thomas Hutchinson, who wrote the first major history of colonial Massachusetts.
 This is in distinction to most of the other colonies, where there were two factions.
 Expansionists believed strongly in the growth of the colony and in a vigorous defense against French and Indian incursions; they were exemplified in Massachusetts by people such as Thomas Hancock, uncle to John Hancock, and James Otis, Sr. This faction became a vital force in the Patriot movements preceding the revolution.
-Non-expansionists were more circumspect, preferring to rely on a strong relationship with the mother country; they were exemplified by Hutchinson and the Oliver family of Boston.
+Nonexpansionists were more circumspect, preferring to rely on a strong relationship with the mother country; they were exemplified by Hutchinson and the Oliver family of Boston.
 This faction became the Loyalists in the revolutionary era.

 The third force in Massachusetts politics was a populist faction made possible by the structure of the provincial legislature, in which rural and lower class communities held a larger number of votes than in other provinces.
 Its early leaders included the Cookes (Elisha Senior and Junior) of Maine, while later leaders included revolutionary firebrand Samuel Adams.
-Religion did not play a major role in these divisions, although non-expansionists tended to be Anglican while expansionists were mainly middle-of-the road Congregationalist.
+Religion did not play a major role in these divisions, although nonexpansionists tended to be Anglican while expansionists were mainly middle-of-the road Congregationalist.
 Populists generally held either conservative Puritan views or the revivalist views of the First Great Awakening.
 Throughout the provincial history, these factions made and broke alliances as conditions and circumstances dictated.

 The populist faction had concerns that sometimes prompted it to support one of the other parties.
 Its rural character meant that they sided with the expansionists when there were troubles on the frontier.
 They also tended to side with the expansionists on the recurring problems with the local money, whose inflation tended to favor their ability to repay debts in depreciated currency.
 These ties became stronger in the 1760s as the conflict grew with Parliament.

-The non-expansionists were composed principally of a wealthy merchant class in Boston.
+The nonexpansionists were composed principally of a wealthy merchant class in Boston.
 They had allies in the wealthy farming communities in the more developed eastern portions of the province, and in the province's major ports.
-These alliances often rivalled the populist party in power in the provincial legislature.
+These alliances often rivaled the populist party in power in the provincial legislature.
 They favored stronger regulation from the mother country and opposed the inflationist issuance of colonial currency.

 Expansionists mainly came from two disparate groups.
 The first was a portion of the eastern merchant class, represented by the Hancocks and Otises, who harbored views of the growth of the colony and held relatively liberal religious views.
 They were joined by wealthy landowners in the Connecticut River valley, whose needs for defense and growth were directly tied to property development.
-These two groups agreed on defense and an expansionist vision, although they disagreed on the currency issue; the westerners sided with the non-expansionists in their desire for a standards-based currency.
+These two groups agreed on defense and an expansionist vision, although they disagreed on the currency issue; the westerners sided with the nonexpansionists in their desire for a standards-based currency.